ummer-shell/azure-cicd-project/README.md

 Project: Building a CI/CD Pipeline as part of the Udacity Azure Devops course.

-The base application is a house price predictor API for the Boston area  with as pre-trained `sklearn` model based on data from [Kaggle](https://www.kaggle.com/c/boston-housing).
-A prediction is made according to several features including average rooms, highway access, teacher-pupil ratios.
+The base application is a house price predictor API for the Boston area  with a pre-trained `sklearn` model based on data from [Kaggle](https://www.kaggle.com/c/boston-housing).
+A prediction is made according to various features including average rooms, highway access and teacher-pupil ratios.

 The goal of this project is to create a pipeline that can automatically build, test and deploy the web app Azure.
 To do this, the following tools were leveraged:
 - Azure App Service